Sakib1263/TF-1D-2D-Segmentation-End2EndPipelines/README.md

 8. Number of Channels in the Input Dataset can be varied.
 9. In case of only MultiResUNet, its 'alpha' parameter can be varied (default set to 1.0) [4].

 Version 2 of all the networks (e.g., UNet_v2) uses Transposed Convolution [7] instead of UpSampling in the Decoder section.
-S0, v2 of MultiResUNet is the original version proposed by the paper [4].
+So, 'v2' of MultiResUNet is the original version proposed by the paper [4].
 ![Transposed Convolutions](https://github.com/Sakib1263/UNet-Segmentation-AutoEncoder-1D-2D-Tensorflow-Keras/blob/main/Documents/Images/Transposed_Convolution.png "Transposed Convolutions")

 Details of the process are available in the DEMO provided in the codes section.
 The datasets used in the DEMO as also available in the 'Documents' folder. **[The DEMO will be added soon for 1D and 2D]**